AdrianViverosL/crypto-message/README.md

 # crypto-message
-The following project is about encryptions and des encryptions using JavaScript with HTML.
+The following project encrypts and des encrypts messages using JavaScript with HTML.